 What is a Tax Lien?

-A tax lien is a public statement that the IRS has authority over or rights to assets because of your federal tax debt.
+A tax lien is a public statement that the IRS has authority over or rights to assets because of your federal tax liability.
 This notifies creditors that the government has a legal right to your property.

 Tax liens are often conflated with a tax levy, but there are many important differences between the two collection strategies.